 The first confirmation of the microwave cosmic background that we knew of, however, came from a totally different, indirect measurement.
 This measurement had, in fact, been made thirty years earlier by [Mount Wilson Observatory's] Adams and Dunhan [see Wilson's references, dated 1937-1941]... from the first rotationally excited state.
 McKellar [reference] using Adams' data... calculated [via absorption lines from cyanide detected in outer space] that the excitation temperature of CN was 2.3 K. This rotational transition occurs at 2.64mm wavelength, near the peak of a 3 K black body spectrum.
 [Wilson, Nobel Lecture, see more..., and see Arno Penzia's lecture]

-So even though Wilson made it clear on the record that this "prediction" really could only be a retrodiction because published empirical observations first began to detect it a decade prior to its 1948 "prediction" (see next quote), the canonical BB narrative insists on a revisionist twist.
+So even though Wilson, the accidental laureate, made it clear on the record that this "prediction" really could only be a retrodiction because published empirical observations first began to detect it a decade prior to its 1948 "prediction" (see next quote), the canonical BB narrative insists on a revisionist twist.
 For NASA's official Test of the Big Bang article claims:

 The existence of the CMB radiation was first predicted by Ralph Alpher in 1948 in connection with his research on Big Bang Nucleosynthesis undertaken together with Robert Herman and George Gamow. ...
 According to the Big Bang theory, the frequency spectrum of the CMB should have this blackbody form.
 This was indeed measured with tremendous accuracy...
 The accurate measurement of its shape was another important test of the Big Bang theory.